QuintixLabs/Voux/README.md

 | `HOME_TITLE` | `Voux · Simple Free & Open Source Hit Counter...` | The homepage `<title>` tag value.
 Editable in settings. |
 | `UNLIMITED_THROTTLE_SECONDS` | `0` | Seconds to wait before counting the same IP again in "Every visit" mode. `0` disables throttling.
 Applies only on first boot, once `data/config.json` exists, update the throttle from `/settings` or edit that file (`config.json`) (deleting it will regenerate from `.env`). |

 SQLite lives in `data/counters.db`.
-Back it up occasionally if you care about the numbers (or download a JSON backup from `/settings`, which now includes the 30-day activity summaries).
+Back it up occasionally if you care about the numbers (or download a JSON backup from `/settings`, which now includes the 30-day activity summaries and your tag catalog).
 If you delete the DB file, **Voux** creates a fresh empty one on the next start, but all counters are wiped unless you restore from a backup.

 ## 🧩 API quick reference

 - `GET /api/config` – tells the UI what's enabled: `{ privateMode, showGuides, allowedModes, defaultMode, adminPageSize }`.
 - `POST /api/counters` – create a counter (admin token required when private mode is on).
 Body at minimum: `{ "label": "Blog Views", "startValue": 0, "mode": "unique" }`.
+Add `"tags": ["tag_id_here"]` to auto-assign colored tags.
-- `GET /api/counters?page=1&pageSize=20&mode=unique` – paginated list of counters (admin only).
-Pass `mode=unique` or `mode=unlimited` to filter by counting mode.
+- `GET /api/counters?page=1&pageSize=20&mode=unique&tags=tagA&tags=tagB` – paginated list of counters (admin only).
+Filter by counting mode and/or by one or more tag IDs.
 - `GET /api/counters/:id` – fetch a single counter plus its embed snippet (public; notes are omitted).
 - `GET /embed/:id.js` – the script you drop into your site.
 - `DELETE /api/counters/:id` – delete a single counter (admin only).
 - `DELETE /api/counters?mode=unique` – delete every counter that uses the given mode (admin only).
 Omit `mode` to delete everything.
-- `PATCH /api/counters/:id` – edit a counter's label, value, or note (admin only).
+- `PATCH /api/counters/:id` – edit a counter's label, value, note, or tags (admin only).
 - `POST /api/counters/:id/value` – set a counter's value directly (admin only).
 - `GET /api/settings` – fetch the current runtime config (admin only).
 - `POST /api/settings` – update runtime flags (private mode, guide cards, allowed modes, etc.).
-- `GET /api/counters/export` – download every counter plus its 30-day activity summary as JSON (admin only).
+- `GET /api/counters/export` – download every counter plus its 30-day activity summary and the tag catalog as JSON (admin only).
-- `POST /api/counters/import` – restore counters (and optional activity data) from a JSON backup (admin only).
+- `POST /api/counters/import` – restore counters (and optional activity data/tag catalog) from a JSON backup (admin only).
+- `POST /api/counters/export-selected` – body `{ "ids": ["abc123", "def456"] }` returns just those counters plus their daily stats (admin only).
+Includes the current tag catalog so you can restore the colors elsewhere.
+- `POST /api/counters/bulk-delete` – body `{ "ids": [...] }` removes the specified counters (admin only).
 - `GET /api/api-keys` – list owner API keys (admin only).
 - `POST /api/api-keys` – create a new key (admin only).
 - `DELETE /api/api-keys/:id` – revoke a key (admin only).
 - `POST /api/counters/purge-inactive` – delete counters that haven’t seen hits in X days (admin only).
+- `GET /api/tags` – list tag definitions (admin only).
+Used by the dashboard to render the tag pickers.
+- `POST /api/tags` – create a new tag with `{ "name": "Articles", "color": "#ff8800" }` (admin only).

 Every admin request needs the `X-Voux-Admin: <token>` header.
 For day-to-day management, just visit `/dashboard`, sign in once, and use the dashboard (it already calls these endpoints under the hood).
 Owner API keys use the `X-Voux-Key: <token>` header and can only touch the counters you assign to them.